You’ve made six years of Permanent Supportive Housing possible!

 • Secretary/Treasurer

 Michael Maddock was born in Turkey and is a 55 year-old former security analyst.
 He currently serves as the Board of Directors Secretary/Treasurer.
 Michael spent most of his professional career as a security specialist in California after receiving his Computer Science Degree.
-After a brief incarceration, he has been using his time at the Restorative Home to create stable underpinnings for himself and make plans for the next stages of life.
+After a brief incarceration, he has used his time at the Restorative Home to create stable underpinnings for himself and make plans for the next stages of life.

 “The work of COB seems nothing short of alchemy in today's world.
 Offering not only essential life skills but also joy and community, I can think of no other organization that does this work so well.
 You are all amazing.”